SirNickolas/SublimeFluent/README.md

 git clone https://github.com/SirNickolas/SublimeFluent Fluent
 ```

 Be sure to clone into a directory named `Fluent`, not `SublimeFluent`.
-Otherwise some features
+Otherwise, some features
 will not work.